 When hunting online for possible server options for your business, you’ll likely come across a variety of different terms and phrases.
 It’s a lot to take in, and it can be hard to know where to start.

 Amongst terms like dedicated servers, VPS, and shared hosting, you may have come across something called a cloud server.
-Many people associate the term ‘cloud’ with something vaguely to do with data being saved somewhere up in the sky.
+Many people associate the term ‘cloud’ with something vaguely to do with data being stored somewhere up in the sky.
 But there’s a lot more to it when we’re talking about servers.

 What is a cloud server?